 The inertial impaction mechanism of a true HEPA filter is used to capture the large particles.
-The fibers in the true HEPA filters are distributed randomly because the heavier particles are unable to follow the gas flow streamline.
+The fibers in the true HEPA filters are distributed randomly because the heavier particles cannot follow the gas flow streamline.
 Because of the large size inertia, they are captured by these HEPA filters.

 The true HEPA filters are so efficient because of the three filtration mechanisms it uses.
-Had there been no such mechanisms there were chances that this filter wasn’t the talk of the town but things are in favor of this filter because of the mechanisms.
+Had there been no such mechanisms, there were chances that this filter wasn’t the town’s talk, but things are in favor of this filter because of the mechanisms.

-The above illustrations are taken from the priceindustries.com a good resource to understand the basics of air filtration by Jerry Sipes, Ph.D., P.E.
+The above illustrations are taken from priceindustries.com, a good resource to understand the basics of air filtration by Jerry Sipes, Ph.D., P.E.